Reconstructibility of matroid polytopes: Basis Exchange Graphs of Matroids

-In the rest of this section we will prove that Lemma~\ref{lem:samegraph} and Lemma~\ref{lem:disconnected} cover all cases where matroids have isomorphic basis exchange graphs.
-Note that all those properties are reflected in every bipartite graph $L^{-1}(B)$ of an node $B$.
-More precisely, loops and coloops correspond to isolated nodes in the bipartite graph, duality to a switch of the two node sets, matroid isomorphisms to graph isomorphisms and direct sums of matroids to the disjoint union of bipartite graphs.
+In the rest of this section, we will prove that Lemma~\ref{lem:samegraph} and Lemma~\ref{lem:disconnected} cover all cases where matroids have isomorphic basis exchange graphs.

-The next statement summarises the uniqueness of the rank and corank for connected matroids. \begin{lemma} Let $M$ be a matroid and let $B$ be a basis of $M$.
-The following statements are equivalent: \begin{enumerate} \item $M$ is connected, \item the neighbourhood subgraph $N(B)$ is connected, \item the bipartite graph $L^{-1}(B)$ is connected. \end{enumerate} Moreover, the (abstract) graph $L^{-1}(B)$ determines the rank and corank of $M$ uniquely up to duality of connected components. \end{lemma} \begin{proof} Clearly, an edge path in the bipartite graph of $N(B)$ is mapped to a node path of $N(B)$.
+The next statement summarises the uniqueness of the rank and corank for connected matroids.
+In the proof, we use the following standard definition.
+For a matroid $M$ with ground set $E$, the \emph{rank} $\rank(S)$ of a set $S\subseteq E$ is given by the maximum $\size (B\cap S)$, where $B$ ranges over all bases of $M$. \begin{lemma} Let $M$ be a matroid and let $B$ be a basis of $M$.
+The following statements are equivalent: \begin{enumerate} \item $M$ is connected, \item the neighbourhood subgraph $N(B)$ is connected, \item the bipartite graph $L^{-1}(B)$ is connected. \end{enumerate} Moreover, the connected (abstract) graph $L^{-1}(B)$ determines the rank and corank of $M$ as an unordered pair uniquely. \end{lemma} \begin{proof} Clearly, an edge path in the bipartite graph of $N(B)$ is mapped to a node path of $N(B)$.
 This already shows the equivalence of \eqref{it:Ncon} and \eqref{it:Bcon}.

-The matroid $M$ is disconnected if and only if $M = M_1\oplus M_2$.
-Let $E_1$ and $E_2$ be the ground sets of those matroids.
-For any $e\in E_1\cap B$ is $B-e+f$ a basis only if $f\in E_1$, hence there is no edge from a node in $E_1$ to one in $E_2$ in the bipartite graph.
+The matroid $M$ is disconnected if and only if $M = M_1\oplus M_2$, for some matroids $M_1$ and $M_2$.
+Let $E_1$ and $E_2$ be the ground sets of these matroids.
+For any $e\in E_i\cap B$, we have that $B-e+f$ is a basis only if $f\in E_i$ where $i\in\{1,2\}$.
+Hence there is no edge from a node in $E_1$ to one in $E_2$ in the bipartite graph.
 This proves that \eqref{it:Bcon} implies \eqref{it:Mcon}.

-On the other hand, suppose the bipartite graph $L^{-1}(B)$ is disconnected and $S\subset E$ is the set of nodes of a connected component.
-Then $S$ is a proper subset of $E$ and $\rank(S) = \rank(S\cap B)$, otherwise there has to be an edge between a node in $S-B$ and a node in $B-S$.
-The same argument holds for the complement $E-S$.
-Thus $S$ is a separator, i.e.\ $\rank(S) + \rank(E-S) \geq \rank(E)$, and the matroid $M$ is disconnected.
-These arguments show that from \eqref{it:Mcon} follows \eqref{it:Bcon}.
+On the other hand, suppose the bipartite graph $L^{-1}(B)$ is disconnected, and $S\subset E$ is the set of nodes of a connected component.
+Then, $S$ is a proper subset of $E$ and $\rank(S) = \rank(S\cap B)$; otherwise there would be an edge between a node in $S-B$ and a node in $B-S$.
+The same argument holds for $E-S$.
+Thus, the set $S$ satisfies $\rank(S) + \rank(E-S) = \size B = \rank(E)$.
+This implies that every basis of $M$ contains $\rank(S)$ elements of $S$, and thus $S$ is a connected component of $M$.
+Consequently, the matroid $M$ is disconnected.
+These arguments show that \eqref{it:Bcon} follows from \eqref{it:Mcon}.